What is Maine Youth Court?

 4) Build on and build up the strengths of the respondent

 Usually the process takes about three months.
-Peer Support is available throughout the process, and partnerships in the community allow for tailored agreements which may include substance abuse education, treatment, mentor-ship, community service, and more.
+We partner with services and supports in the community to allow for tailored agreements which may include substance use education, treatment, mentor-ship, counseling, community service, and more.

 The successful completion of Youth Court begins to repair the harm with those affected,